-Some people felt it was too big, but the Samsung Galaxy S3 has been selling steadily since it first hit the market back in May.
-Samsung sold 20 million Galaxy S3 handsets in its first 100 days and it has become the poster child for Google’s Android operating system.
-Several months down the line, the Galaxy S3 continues to surpass expectations in terms of sales, but no device is flawless.
+The Samsung Galaxy S3 has been selling steadily since it first hit the market back in May 2012.
+Samsung sold 20 million Galaxy S3 handsets in its first 100 days and it became the poster child for Google’s Android operating system.
+Nearly two years later, the Galaxy S3 continues to surpass expectations in terms of sales, but no device is flawless.

 Let’s take a closer look at some of the biggest Galaxy S3 problems.
 These are the most commonly seen complaints from people around the world, and in each case we’ll try to offer up a useful workaround or solution.